List of Lego films and TV series: History

 Initially titled Lego: The Piece of Resistance, the film was later renamed The Lego Movie by Warner Bros. and was released in February 2014.
 Due to the critical and commercial success of the film, it launched a franchise, and its sequel, The Lego Movie 2: The Second Part, was released five years later, while its spin-offs, The Lego Batman Movie and The Lego Ninjago Movie, were released in 2017, with an animated television series titled Unikitty! premiering in the same year.
 The Lego Ninjago Movie is not connected to the events shown in the television show.

 In 2014, Mixels also debuted.
 In late 2015, Nexo Knights was introduced, replacing Legends of Chima.

 In late 2016, Ninjago released a Halloween TV special for its fifth anniversary.

 An additional film with Warner Bros named Billion Brick Race was planned, but cancelled in 2018 for unknown reasons.
 Little is known about what the film was supposed to be, with the exception of some concept artwork shared by director Jorge Gutierrez.

 In March 2019, Ninjago released an 88-minute TV movie called March of the Oni on Cartoon Network, which also celebrated the 100th episode of the show.
 The show reached its 11th year of airing having released season 15 in 2022.

 By April 2020, Universal Pictures established a five-year deal for exclusive rights for the production of further Lego films with The Lego Group; the four existing Lego films made by Warner Bros.
 (The Lego Movie, The Lego Movie 2: The Second Part, The Lego Batman Movie, and The Lego Ninjago Movie) would stay with that studio.
-This move allows Universal to make separate Lego films.
+This move potentially allows Universal to make Lego films based on its own catalog of properties such as Woody Woodpecker, Curious George, Jaws, Back to the Future, Jurassic Park, Fast & Furious, The Land Before Time, Despicable Me, The Secret Life of Pets, Johnny English, Sing, Bourne, Ted, Child's Play / Chucky, Shrek, Trolls, Madagascar, Kung Fu Panda, How to Train Your Dragon, The Boss Baby, Spirit, Shark Tale, The Bad Guys, Over the Hedge, Monsters vs. Aliens, Megamind, The Croods, Ruby Gillman, The Wild Robot, and Forgotten Island.